Configuring version and promotable properties for products

 attributes defined in the source application’s configuration manifest.

-The diagram illustrates how the version attributes configured for the product are correlated with the repo URL and path defined in the application’s manifest to retrieve the correct version.
+The following diagram illustrates how the version attributes configured for a product correlate with the repo URL and path defined in the application’s manifest to retrieve the correct version.

 - If the version is not displayed in the dashboards, it could be because your application is not a Helm application.